 We have more information about the causes and risk factors of head and neck cancer.

-- The specialist doctor will ask about your symptoms and general health.
-They will examine your mouth and throat using a bright light.
+You will usually see a specialist within 2 weeks.
+You may see an ear, nose and throat (ENT) specialist or an oral and maxillofacial specialist (OMFS).
+The specialist doctor will ask about your symptoms and general health.
+They will examine your mouth and throat using a small mirror and bright light.

-If your only symptom is a lump in your neck, you may be referred to a hospital that has a neck lump clinic.
+If your only symptom is a lump in your neck, you may be referred to the ear, nose and throat (ENT) department at a hospital that has a neck lump clinic.

 You may have some of the following tests: